Call for Papers

 Presenting author: Please note that authors are expected to present no more than one submission at the conference, although an author may make more than one submission.

-Final submission: Inclusion in the programme of your final full paper / poster / extended abstract is subject to:
+Final submission: Inclusion in the programme of your final full paper / poster / speed talk is subject to:

 a) uploading a final submission in ExOrdo, by Friday 5th May 2023, 23:59 GMT and